prolocation/eduvpn-ansible/README.md

 ## Requirements

+(_NOTE_: Don't install this on your target hosts.
+Ansible is agentless.)

 - ansible
 - python-yaml (might be included with ansible, not sure)
 - Up to date target hosts (make sure to apt update/upgrade)